-The study of methods and materials for teaching music to children, pre-K through high school.
-Includes child development, music behaviors (performing, creating, listening, analyzing), music teaching philosophies and approaches, planning and assessment, and the use of technology, and the sequencing of skills in general music settings across various populations.
+The study of methods and materials for teaching music to children in a classroom setting, pre-K through high school.
+Includes child development, music behaviors (performing, creating, reading, listening, analyzing), music teaching philosophies and approaches, planning, and assessment, the use of technology, and the sequencing of skills in general music settings across various populations.
+Connections with Literacy are reinforced with readings and many examples of integrated lessons.
+The intersection with Music Therapy is explored through readings and observations of differently-abled students.
+A 'Teaching for Social Justice' unit will include readings on democracy in education and inequalities in our public school system as well as relevant observations.
+Students will research a non-Western culture and present a Unit Plan of culturally authentic lessons.
 Supervised clinical and field experiences, 15 hours of field experiences, and lab class required.
 Offered spring semester.

-MUS 237, 238 KEYBOARD MUSICIANSHIP 3, 4 One credit hour each
+MUS^{237,} KEYBOARD MUSICIANSHIP 3, 4 One credit hour each